 Online courses are available anytime, anywhere, and the certification is concrete proof of knowledge acquisition.

-Textbooks can be used on their own, and many people find the textbooks an invaluable companion to instructor-led, online or DVD courses.
+Textbooks can be used on their own, and many people find the textbooks an invaluable companion to instructor-led and online.

-Online courses and certification are included as a free bonus with instructor-led training and DVD-video course packages.
+Online courses and certification are included as a free bonus with instructor-led training.

 Teracom Training Institute is accredited by the Telecommunications Certification Organization (TCO) as a Certified Training Partner, authorized to develop approved courses meeting the TCO curriculum, administer exams for and award TCO Certification to successful candidates.

 Teracom's instructor-led training is based on the seminar format, which means interaction between the instructor and students in a classroom-style course.

 Participants are seated at tables with detailed seminar workbooks, while the instructor presents the course in conjunction with a projected presentation and diagrams drawn on an easel chart.

 Students are encouraged to ask questions and to relate the course material to their work.

 The seminar workbook is 8.5 by 11 inch bound, printed in color, with two-page spreads.